DIYtranscriptomics/DIYtranscriptomics.github.io/_pages/FAQs.md

 ---
 title: Frequently Asked Questions
-subtitle: A brief description of the course structure and philosophy.
+subtitle: Everything you ever wanted to know about the course...and more!
-description: A brief description of the course structure and philosophy.
+description: Everything you ever wanted to know about the course...and more!
 featured_image: /images/pennvet.jpg
 ---